Pausing in 2017

 Nicola Roos was awarded the The Simon Gerson Prize: This prestigious prize is co-awarded to students who produce an outstanding body of work.

-Massimo Gava, the editor of DanteMag was so impressed by Nicola Roos’ sculptures that he commissioned a lead story, and featured one of her sculptures on the cover of the July 2016 edition DanteMag.
-Roos writes in her 2017 exhibition catalogue that: my interest in colonial history and the commemorations of abstruse individuals was sparked be the little-known narrative of Yasuke and the myriad of socio-cultural implications that ripple outwards from this remarkable man in Africa and abroad”.
+Massimo Gava, chief editor at DanteMag was so impressed by Roos’ sculptures that he commissioned a lead story, and featured one of her sculptures on the cover of the July 2016 edition of the magazine DanteMag.
+In 2017 Roos writes: “my interest in colonial history and the commemorations of abstruse individuals was sparked be the little-known narrative of Yasuke and the myriad of socio-cultural implications that ripple outwards from this remarkable man in Africa and abroad”.
 Yasuke, the name given to the only known black samurai in recorded history, was the inspiration for Roos’ 2015 series, No Man’s Land.

 Nic Bothma Awarded First Prize